HeidelTime/heideltime/doc/readme.txt

       meta information.

-    * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the language independent TreeTagger tool.
+    * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the multilingual TreeTagger tool.

-    * StanfordPOSTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the language independent Stanford POS Tagger.
+    * StanfordPOSTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the multilingual Stanford POS Tagger.

-    * JVnTextProWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the language independent JVnTextPro tool for documents in Vietnamese.
+    * JVnTextProWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the JVnTextPro tool for documents in Vietnamese.

     * Annotation Translator: This Analysis Engine translates Sentence, Token, and Part-of-Speech annotations of one type system into HeidelTime's type system.